visipedia/fgvcx_fungi_comp/README.md

 ## Guidelines

-Participants are restricted to train their algorithms on FGVCx Fungi Challenge train and validation sets.
-Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models) as long as participants do not actively collect additional data for the target categories of the iNaturalist 2017 competition.
+Participants are restricted to train their algorithms on 2018 FGVCx Fungi Classification competition train and validation sets.
+Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models) as long as participants do not actively collect additional data for the target 2018 FGVCx Fungi Classification competition.
 Please specify any and all external data used for training when uploading results.

 The general rule is that we want participants to use only the provided training and validation images to train a model to classify the test images.
 We do not want participants crawling the web in search of additional data for the target categories.
 Participants should be in the mindset that this is the only data available for those categories.